talebaattoronto/talebaattoronto.github.io/README.md

 ![toronto landscape](toronto_landscape.png.jpg)
 # Welcome to Talebaat-ul-Kulliyatul Mumenaat Toronto!

-Thank you for visiting, the site is new and in the making, but we'll make sure to frequently update it as we get things planned out for you! :) In the mean time please fill out our <a href="https://docs.google.com/forms/d/e/1FAIpQLScPm7-Wl1pFJNAHuVkmqWu45tZK1kGvBGPGvBR0rJDJgnmfLg/viewform?usp=sf_link">Member information Survey</a>!
-Thank you very much.

-* * *

-## _Who Are We?_

 > Talebaat ul Kuliyatul Mumenaat is a committee/sanstha to **empower** the young women of the _Dawoodi Bohra community_.
 As young mumenaat we have experiences that are **exclusive to our community**.
 We would like to create a community of women who balance _both deen and duniya_ and foster a sense of **togetherness**.

 Interested in becoming a part of Talebaat?
 Join <a href="https://docs.google.com/forms/d/e/1FAIpQLScPm7-Wl1pFJNAHuVkmqWu45tZK1kGvBGPGvBR0rJDJgnmfLg/viewform?usp=sf_link">here</a>. :)

 * * *

-## Mission Statement

-> Fostering the **growth, development** and **friendship** of young mumenaat in Toronto. :)

-#### _Our goals_

-1. Providing young muminaat women a community to rely on for social, personal, and academic needs and help each other out in every aspect of life.
-2. Providing opportunities and events where girls can share similar experiences and grow not just a deeni aspect, but in the real world sense as well.
-3. Bringing all of these personalities together and to put our resources in one place to make sure that no one is alone, and together achieving the khushi of Aqa Moula TUS.

 **Kalimaat Nooraaniya from Aqa Moula TUS:**